Belluna Dome

 Although Seibu Dome was still the official name of the stadium, the stadium and media used the sponsored name almost exclusively during this period.
 However, at the end of 2007, Goodwill's naming rights for both the stadium and team were seized due to Goodwill's illegal business movements.
 The dome's name was restored to Seibu Dome in 2008.
 On January 16, 2017, MetLife, a New York City-based financial institution, purchased naming rights for five years.
 On March 1, 2022, Belluna, a mail order company out of Ageo City, Saitama Prefecture, bought the naming rights to the stadium after MetLife's naming right deal expired.

 The stadium is located in front of Seibukyūjō-mae Station, the terminal station of the Seibu Sayama Line railway (a branch of the Seibu Ikebukuro Line connecting Tokorozawa with Tokyo) and the Seibu Yamaguchi Line people mover.
 Both lines are operated by Seibu Railway, the owner of the stadium and the Lions.

-Queen performed at the stadium for their Hot Space Tour in 1982.
+Queen performed at the stadium for their last show of the Hot Space Tour in 1982.
 New Japan Pro-Wrestling held the finals of the 2014 G1 Climax on August 10, 2014, at the arena.
+Lady Gaga performed two sold-out shows at the stadium for her Chromatica Ball tour on September 3–4, 2022.
+Aqours, the main group in the Love Live!
+Sunshine!! anime, held their final concert at Belluna Dome on June 21–22, 2025.
+Travis Scott held a concert at the stadium for his Circus Maximus Tour on November 8, 2025, bringing out a surprise guest, Kanye West.